 Amazing Athlete's Foot Treatments: What Is Athlete's Foot and How Do You Cure It March 16 2019

-It’s estimated that three to 15 percent of the population suffers from athlete’s foot.
+It’s estimated that 3 to 15 per cent of the population suffers from athlete’s foot.
 So, if you have this problem – you definitely aren’t alone!

 If you do suffer from this condition though, you are probably searching for effective athlete’s foot treatment.
 After all, the symptoms can be quite annoying and, in some cases, even painful.

 What Is Athlete’s Foot?

 Athlete’s foot is also referred to as tinea pedis.
 It is a contagious type of fungal infection that affects the skin on your feet.
 It may also spread to the hands and toenails.

 This particular fungal infection is referred to as athlete’s foot because it is most commonly seen in athletes.